crawfordwynnes/overloadedargs/_posts/2024-11-22-ruby-cacheing.markdown

 x can become true.
 It's the same if x was initially nil.
 This example is a bit contrived because, if you initially set x to anything else, e.g. 1, 4, 5, 6, "a" or anything that isn't nil or false then x will remain that value.

 Hopefully this post has given you a bit more of an insight into why it may not just be easy to cache the result of an API query with `||=`.
-This is why in Rails we have fuller caching mechanisms like:
+This is why in Rails we have fuller cacheing mechanisms like:

 ```
 def api_result